NSF-RESUME/aero/README.md

 To install the components, the following steps can be followed:

 ```
-# Build and create necessary volumes
+# Running the script to create necessary volumes, and build projects

 source scripts/prepare_start.sh